tomjoht/tomjoht.github.io/_posts/2022/3/2022-03-16-trends-to-follow-or-forget-every-page-is-page-one.md

 ## Why didn't I abandon Every Page Is Page One?

 Unlike the many tool fads, "every page is page one" was an approach to writing.
-I didn’t abandon this approach, but I think many of the EPPO practices became more second nature just as the web became second nature.
-It’s much more common to have lengthy articles in docs, especially if you don't [DITA](/trends/trends-to-follow-or-forget-dita.html) as the information model.
+I didn't abandon this approach, but I think many of the EPPO practices became more second nature just as the web became second nature.
+It's much more common to have lengthy articles in docs, especially if you don't [DITA](/trends/trends-to-follow-or-forget-dita.html) as the information model.

-Developers don’t mind long pages, and it also helps with writing.
-Writers are less prone to have redundancies and conflicts in their writing because the page they’re editing contains more complete information.
-In contrast, if the information is fragmented across many different pages, it’s easier to miss all the places that need to be updated.
+Developers don't mind long pages, and it also helps with writing.
+Writers are less prone to have redundancies and conflicts in their writing because the page they're editing contains more complete information.
+In contrast, if the information is fragmented across many different pages, it's easier to miss all the places that need to be updated.

 I also link abundantly, much more than some of my colleagues.
 I feel like the sidebar hierarchy and presentation of topics is overrated.
-Although readers might want to have a sidebar TOC to glance at (for pyschological reassurance, perhaps, or to get a sense of the whole), they rarely click through the links there.
+Although readers might want to have a sidebar TOC to glance at (for psychological reassurance, perhaps, or to get a sense of the whole), they rarely click through the links there.
 Readers are much more inclined to click links inline.

-Additionally, I’m persuaded that even self-links pointing to the same site help with SEO.
+Additionally, I'm persuaded that even self-links pointing to the same site help with SEO.
 Just look at how Wikipedia articles, which contain an abundance of self-links to other site pages, usually rank near the top of search results pages.

 ## Current status

 The mantra "every page is page one" usually resonates with people without argument, though I imagine people might interpret it differently.
 As the web becomes the norm for information consumption and delivery, and print paradigms fade further into the distance, calling out this mantra as a core principle for writing will fade in importance.
 Eventually, web patterns will be so common that _not_ following them will be the anomaly.

+## Takeaway

+{: .tip}
+Tendencies toward more standalone, modular articles provide an easier user experience than trying to stitch together context and coherence through a sidebar table of contents.